yanghengtang/tp/docs/DeveloperGuide.md

 * 1b.
 MediConnect detects that the doctor does not exist in the system.
     * 1b1.
 MediConnect shows an error message.
-    * 1b2.
-MediConnect requests for the correct input

       Use case resumes at step 1.